--i Cause the compiler to print all defined names (with their inferred types or their definitions) when compiling an implementation (.ml file).
+cause the compiler to print all defined names (with their inferred types or their definitions) when compiling an implementation (.ml file).
+No compiled files (.cmo and .cmi files) are produced.
 This can be useful to check the types inferred by the compiler.
 Also, since the output follows the syntax of interfaces, it can help in writing an explicit interface (.mli file) for a file: just redirect the standard output of the compiler to a .mli file, and edit that file to remove all declarations of unexported names.